codemarc/codemarc/README.md

-### Marc Greenberg - Fractional CTO/Tech Consultant
+### Marc Greenberg - Direct of Software Strategy
+and simetimes a fractional CTO/Tech Consultant

 **Driving SaaS Success**: I deliver tangible results by optimizing your tech stack, empowering your team, and solving critical problems.
 My strategic guidance ensures your company is well-positioned for rapid growth and sustained success.